Saloerkka/my_website/content/projects/covid.md

 - ""
 - ""
 date: "2017-10-31T22:26:09-05:00"
-description: Mortality and recovery analysis of Covid-19 in the UK
+description: Mortality and recovery analysis of Covid-19 in the US
 draft: false
 image: covid.jpg
 keywords: ""
 slug: covid
-title: Mortality and recovery analysis of Covid-19 in the UK
+title: Mortality and recovery analysis of Covid-19 in the US
 ---

 Let us revisit the [CDC Covid-19 Case Surveillance Data](https://data.cdc.gov/Case-Surveillance/COVID-19-Case-Surveillance-Public-Use-Data/vbim-akqf).
+The COVID-19 case surveillance system database includes patient-level data reported to U.S. states and autonomous reporting entities, including New York City and the District of Columbia (D.C.), as well as U.S. territories and states.

 There are well over 3 million entries of individual, de-identified patient data.
 Since this is a large file, I suggest to use `vroom` to load it and you keep `cache=TRUE` in the chunk options.

 ```{r, cache=TRUE}